Maxiflexy/Facebook_Clone_Project/README.md

-# Facebook_Clone_Project
+# Facebook-Clone-Project

-A clone of the popular Facebook App using HTML, CSS and JavaScript.
+ A clone of the popular Facebook App using HTML5, CSS and JavaScript.